Textualize/textual/docs/guide/CSS.md

 Both Header and Footer are children of the Screen object.

 To further explore the DOM, we're going to build a simple dialog with a question and two buttons.
-To do this we're going import and use a few more builtin widgets:
+To do this we're going to import and use a few more builtin widgets:

 - `textual.layout.Container` For our top-level dialog.
 - `textual.layout.Horizontal` To arrange widgets left to right.